violapterin/dotfiles/note-on-vim-color-schemes.md

 To facilitate discussion, I now define several terminologies.

-In Vim, plain text, I say, is *parsed* with rules according to its file extension, so that *syntax items*, which are strings that match a certain pre-defined pattern.
-For instance, `new` is picked out as a c++ keyword that instructs the operating system to find a memory block of a certain size for sake of holding variables, and to report us its address.
+In Vim, plain text, I say, is *parsed* with rules according to its file extension.
+Text are then separated as *syntax items*, which are strings that match a certain pre-defined pattern.
+For instance, `new` is picked out as a c++ keyword that instructs the operating system to find a memory block of a certain size for sake of holding variables, and to report its address.
 Vim's syntax files are responsible for parsing.
 For further information, see `:h syntax`.

-Afterwards, several syntax items belong to one of 16 syntax groups, all or which is intended to be colored the same.
+Afterwards, several syntax items are classified into one of the 16 possible syntax groups, all or which is intended to be colored the same.
 A function from syntax items to syntax groups is said a *syntax recognition*.
 For example, in a `.cpp` file the string `new` belongs to the syntax group "Statement".
 In particular, I say that an item is *trivially recognized*, if it is mapped to the `Normal` group, i.e., being ignored.

 How it is colored, however, depends on the *color scheme*.
 Following above example, `new` is colored bright yellow in Vim's "default" color scheme, but grass-green in "solarized".
 For our purpose, all relevant colors may be described in terms of a hex triplet; for example, `#ffff00` stands for yellow.
 In other words, the set consisting of all hex-triplet-represented color is a universal set.
 Then, I say, a function from syntax groups to hex triplets is a *color realization*.
 A realization is specified by a color scheme file with extension `.vim`.